Lac-Mégantic rail disaster: Technical investigation

 The Transportation Safety Board of Canada (TSB) launched an investigation into the accident.
 In its August 2014 report, the TSB identified 18 distinct causes and contributing factors, which included leaving the train unattended on a main line, failure to set enough hand brakes, the lack of a backup safety mechanism, poor maintenance on the locomotive and several failures of training and oversight.
-Locomotive #5017 was held from sale for a mechanical investigation, showing years' worth of deferred maintenance which caused the failure.
+Locomotive No. 5017 was held from sale for a mechanical investigation, showing years' worth of deferred maintenance which caused the failure.
 Five other locomotives were investigated as well (MMA 5018, 5023, 8208, 8546 and 8578) which also showed rust, oil leaks, and missing parts that could have led to additional failures.

 Criminal investigation

-The provincial police organisation, the Sûreté du Québec (SQ), has led the recovery of the deceased in Lac-Mégantic, alongside the Bureau du Coroner du Québec.
+The provincial police organisation, the Sûreté du Québec (SQ), led the recovery of the dead in Lac-Mégantic, alongside the Bureau du Coroner du Québec.

 The SQ investigated the MMA railway offices in Farnham, Quebec, on July 25, with a warrant and planned to seize evidence about the fatal event.
-It is unknown whether the SQ has plans to broaden the scope of their investigation to include, for example, the broker at World Fuel Services who chose to employ deficient DOT-111 tank cars.
+It was unknown whether the SQ had plans to broaden the scope of their investigation to include, for example, the broker at World Fuel Services who chose to employ deficient DOT-111 tank cars.

 On May 12, 2014, the Montreal, Maine and Atlantic Railway was charged with 47 counts of criminal negligence; engineer Thomas Harding, manager of train operations Jean DeMaître and rail traffic controller Richard Labrie were arrested and appeared in Lac-Mégantic's court.
 Of the 79 railcars, only seven brakes had been applied, where MMA guidelines indicate 9 as a minimum and experts advise 15 brakes should have been used for the slope the train was on.
 No hand brakes had been applied on 72 of the cars.

-The United Steelworkers union in Quebec, which represents the engineer and controller, has denounced the failure to lay charges against CEO Ed Burkhardt, and is raising funds for the legal defence of unionised workers whom it identifies as scapegoats.
+The United Steelworkers union in Quebec, which represents the engineer and controller, denounced the failure to lay charges against CEO Ed Burkhardt, and raised funds for the legal defence of unionized workers, whom it identified as scapegoats.

 The defective locomotive MMA 5017, a key piece of evidence in the criminal enquiry, inexplicably turned up at the former MMA Derby Yard in Milo, Maine, as part of a collection of equipment destined to an August 2014 auction on behalf of the Bangor Savings Bank, a creditor.

 Harding, Demaître and Labrie were charged with 47 counts of criminal negligence causing death.

 On June 22, 2015, new charges under the Canadian Railway Safety Act and the Fisheries Act "of failing to ensure the train was properly braked before it was left unmanned for the night" were laid against Maine & Atlantic Railway Corp (MMA)'s Demaître, Harding, then-chief executive officer and president Robert C. Grindrod, Lynne Labonté, general manager of transportation, Kenneth Strout, director of operating practices and Mike Horan, assistant director.
 If convicted the charges carry "a maximum fine of $50,000, a maximum jail term of six months."